V205Arduino/V205Arduino/README.md

 - 👀 I’m interested in [Arduino](https://www.arduino.cc), Programming, reading, robots, gardening, [Github](https://www.github.com)), and more.
 - 🌱 I’m currently learning Arduino and various programing languages.
 - 💞️ I’m looking to collaborate on nothing yet.
 Maybe something in the future.
-- 📫 How to reach me Coming soon.
-Please wait.
+- 📫 How to reach me?
+I won't put any contact information here.
+If you really want to contact me, hunt for it.

 **Skills:**
 - Arduino
-- TinkerCAD
 - GitHub
+- Linux
+- KiCAD